 This stage is then followed by what Conti describes as a “consolidation and expansion phase in which the language practiced and learnt during the first phase is reinforced through activities aiming at strengthening retention in preparation for the next phase, in which communicative practice will occur without scaffolding.”
 Classroom activities should offer opportunities for extensive speaking practice and students should be encouraged to be brave and to take risks.

 Finally, Conti identifies an autonomous stage in which communication occurs without scaffolding.
-There’s an increasingly important role for the educator here as they monitor performance, but without constantly correcting mistakes.
+There’s an increasingly important role for the language educator here as they monitor performance, but without constantly correcting mistakes.
 (Our previous blog post on accuracy vs. fluency may also be of interest here.)

 The other key part that teachers can play in building spontaneous speaking is to ensure that the target language should be used whenever and wherever possible.
 Given the choice, students will always lapse into using their native language if given the opportunity.
 Teachers should be consistent and rigorous in reinforcing the expectation to use the target language at all times.